 Knuth's name for breakpoints is penalties, and that includes mandatory breakpoints, such as the end of paragraphs, and undesirable breakpoints, such as hyphenated words.
 In Knuth's implementation, penalties have a width.
 Usually it is zero, but when you break at a hyphen, you need to add the hyphen's width.
 If you want to implement trailing punctuation (a rather nifty typographic trick), you give the penalty after the punctuation a negative width.
 Look at the paper for more detail.

 Note that boxes having a fixed width is a rather hefty assumption.
-It only works for Latin typeseeting, and only works for fixed fonts.
+It only works for Latin typesetting, and only works for fixed fonts.
 In other scripts, characters may have alternate shapes that may be wider or narrower.
 There is even an OpenType feature for that, called Justification Alternates.
 Many variable fonts have axis that only control specific letters.
 See an Arabic and Latin example and an Armenian one.
 The Knuth-Plass algorithm as usually implemented does not know how to deal with either of these features, and because Latin-centric software designers, we Arabic speakers are stuck with ugly justified text.
 But I am coming to that later.

 Back on track: you get your text.
 You run through the shaper, and the Unicode ICU library, and you get two lists.